etiennebr/rstdocs/Applications/Stereo/StereoFramework.rst

 - **EPSG Code** : This code is a generic way of identifying map projections, and allows to specify a large amount of them.
 See www.spatialreference.org to find which EPSG code is associated to your projection;

- - **EPSG Code** : See www.spatialreference.org to find which EPSG code is associated to your projection
+ - **EPSG Code** : See www.spatialreference.org to find which EPSG code is associated to your projection.

 **Stereorectification Grid parameters**
 This group of parameters allows to choose direct and inverse grid subsampling.
 These parameters are very useful to tune time and memory consumption.

 - **Step of the displacement grid (in pixels):** Stereo-rectification displacement grid only varies slowly.
-Therefore, it is recommended to use a coarser grid (higher step value) in case of large images
+Therefore, it is recommended to use a coarser grid (higher step value) in case of large images.

 - **Sub-sampling rate for epipolar grid inversion:** Grid inversion is an heavy process that implies spline regression on control points.
 To avoid eating to much memory, this parameter allows to first sub-sample the field to invert.

 **Block matching parameters**
-This group of parameters allow to tune the block-matching behavior
+This group of parameters allow to tune the block-matching behavior.

 - **Block-matching metric:**